trillaman/Articles/0x1 Networking/How to reset ipFIRE GUI password.md

 # How to reset ipFire GUI password
 ***

 Recently I bought Juniper SA 2500 (old but gold) VPN to my homelab to make vpn connection to my another toy which is IBM X3650 M2.
 I needed this to make it secure and to make possible working remotely on my projects that are hosted in VM's (IBM is running proxmox).
-So I decided to buy this appliance but I had in mind that I need to resintall Juniper OS to something more modern.
+I decided to buy this appliance but I had in mind that I need to reinstall Juniper OS to something more modern.
 After playing with pfSense (it was killer to my needs), I tested OPNSense (which didn't even start) and I eneded with ipfire software (which is really great so far).
-But the problem started when I set up GUI password duuring installation and then I couldn't find place to replace that.
-So I started sniffing...
+But the problem started when I set up GUI password during installation and then I couldn't find place to replace that.
+Then I started sniffing...
 ***

 ### TLDR